tymofij/adofex/README.rst

 =======================

 Transifex Adofex is a project to provide a web service to localize Mozilla extensions.
-It is a set of Transifex addons and few patches applied to Transifex itself (hopefully soon they will be merged in).
+It is a set of Transifex addons and few views, and relies on forked Transifex instanse.

 Installation Instructions
 =========================